mgoellnitz/trackdown/README.md

 issues to a new [Markdown][markdown] file to remove the from the issue collection and have a contribution to release notes.

-## MULTIISSUE There can be only one issue per ticket.
+## MULTIISSUE There can be only one issue per commit.

 *nth*

+Right now we only support the extraction of one issues ID per git commit.

 [markdown]: https://daringfireball.net/projects/markdown/
 [git]: http://git-scm.com/